ahsand97/orcsome3/README.rst

-Orcsome3 is a port from python2 to python3 of the library Orcsome, which is a scripting extension for NETWM compliant window managers.
+Orcsome3 is a port from python2 to python3 and rework of `orcsome <https://github.com/baverman/orcsome>`_, which is a scripting extension for NETWM compliant window managers.

 Features
 --------